PeCeTfull/CypherWalker/README.md

 ﻿# Cypher Walker #

-Cypher Walker is a dynamic puzzle game designed for both vintage and modern computers (as an experiment) where your task is to fill the board consisting of randomly generated digits (from 1 to 9) with as many zeros as you simply can.
+Cypher Walker is a dynamic logic game designed for both vintage and modern computers (as an experiment) where your task is to fill the board consisting of randomly generated digits (from 1 to 9) with as many zeros as you simply can.
 It was written in C++ and uses wxWidgets GUI library.
 This game was created in order to celebrate the 20th Anniversary of Windows 95!

 ### How to play? ###